dolanmiu/MMM-awesome-alexa/README.md

 > Just made an **AWESOME** release which adds Travis CI and very good code quality and best practices

-> At the moment, this only works for MacOS.
+> At the moment, this only works for MacOS and Ubuntu.
 Raspberry Pi support will come soon!

 ## Installation